archo5/dato-format/README.md

 ## Which configuration of the format should I use?

+These configurations tend not to significantly affect the reading speed or the compressed size of the files so unless something specific is being done, it probably won't matter.

-- Configuration 0 with alignment is the usual suggestion - it favors performance and compatibility without limiting usability and inspectability.
+Therefore, configuration 0 with alignment and key sorting is the usual suggestion as well as the default one - it favors performance and compatibility without limiting usability and inspectability.

 Size encoding configurations:

-- in the order of most performant to smallest: 0, 1, 3, 4, 2
+- in the order of most performant to smallest:
-- **0**: all sizes are 32-bit
+- **0**: all sizes are 4 bytes long
 	- Optimizes for reading speed at the cost of size
-	- Compatible with all data
-- **1**: key, map and generic array sizes are 32-bit, typed array sizes are variable-length (8-40 bits)
+- **1**: key, map and generic array sizes are 4 bytes long, typed array sizes are variable-length (1-5 bytes)
 	- Shifts the optimization towards size at a minor cost to reading speed
-	- Compatible with all data
-- **2**: all sizes are variable-length (8-40 bits)
+- **2**: key sizes are 4 bytes long, all other sizes are variable-length (1-5 bytes)
 	- Optimizes for size at the cost of reading speed
-	- Compatible with all data
-- **3**: key and map sizes are 8-bit, array sizes are 32-bit
-	- Optimizes for reading speed first, then size
-	- Breaks compatibility with maps exceeding 255 properties and string keys longer than 255 bytes
-- **4**: key and map sizes are 8-bit, array sizes are variable-length (8-40 bits)
-	- Optimizes for size first, then reading speed
-	- Breaks compatibility with maps exceeding 255 properties and string keys longer than 255 bytes
-- Custom configurations can be created as well.
+- Custom configurations can be created as well, including ones that don't support certain sizes of data (for a minor speedup).

 Additional options:

 - Alignment can be disabled to reduce size at the cost of traversal speed (at least on some platforms).
+	- This doesn't seem to affect the compressibility of files however (compressed sizes will be roughly the same).
-- Key sorting can be enabled to improve lookup speed at the cost of serialization speed.
+- Key sorting can be disabled to improve serialization speed at the cost of lookup speed.

 ## The file format specification (**warning: not finalized at this point - minor details may change**)